AndreNijman/MathspaceBot/README.md

 ## Features
 - Opens Mathspace in Chromium and lets you log in manually.
-- Injects a draggable overlay with status, counters, and mode selection.
+- Injects a draggable overlay with status, counters, and a live “activity” ticker showing what the bot is doing.
-- Three answer modes:
-  - **Instant** – auto-fill and submit immediately.
-  - **Semi** – fill answers but wait for the user to submit.
-  - **Delayed** – auto-submit after a human-like randomized delay.
+- Semi-automation workflow (Instant/Delayed are temporarily disabled so only Semi mode is active).
 - Captures question context (stem, options, prior steps, feedback) and crafts GPT prompts.
 - Retries OpenAI calls with exponential backoff and caches correct answers locally during the session.
 - Tracks correctness/retries and surfaces errors directly in the overlay.